davanstrien/Introduction-to-Digital-Scholarship-and-Open-Research/open-notebook.md

 # Licensing

-A licence tells other people what they can do without having to ask you.
+A license tells other people what they can do without having to ask you.

-## Licesing publication
+## Licensing publication
 - Often defined by journal policies
-- Your funder may require a particular licence
+- Your funder may require a particular license

 ## Licensing data
 - Do you have copyright over your data?
-- Use a standard licence e.g. Creative Commons
+- Use a standard license e.g. Creative Commons
 - Community standards [Pollar Commons](http://www.polarcommons.org/ethics-and-norms-of-data-sharing.html)

 ## Licensing software